Supreme Court asked to intervene in Pa. congressional maps case - NewsBreak

 The plaintiffs also argued that the state Supreme Court-selected map improperly contains congressional districts that vary from each other by two residents, when it’s possible to meet federal standards with deviations of just one person.

 Unless state lawmakers and Wolf produce a new set of district lines, they want this year’s congressional election to be run “at-large,” rather than district-by-district.
-That would have voters in all parts of the state picking all 17 members of Congress.New congressional map, same old partisan complaints
+That would have voters in all parts of the state picking all 17 members of Congress.Pa. senator pushes summer sales tax holiday

 The Democratic-majority state Supreme Court last week made its choice for a new map and revised the petition-gathering schedule for congressional and statewide candidates.